 - A. A critical measure for credit rating agencies is the ratio of debt service payments to total expenditures.
 The City recognizes that maintaining debt levels within industry standards allows the City to more easily maintain its credit standing.
-Credit rating agencies consider individual community needs and circumstances, including emergencies, when evaluating the fiscal health of a community. - B. The City will endeavor to manage debt so as not to exceed the following ratios, which are reflective of municipal credit standards: - I. Gross General Fund debt service/General Fund expenditures 15% and - 2.
-Net General Fund debt service/General Fund expenditures 8 10% - C. Definitions of Gross/Net Debt Service: - General Fund Gross Debt Service: Annual debt payments (principal and interest) for which the City is held accountable; inclusive of assessments from City and School appropriations and debt exclusions.
-The same shall apply to the Water, Sewer and Harbormaster Enterprise Funds. - 2.
-General Fund Net Debt Service: After state reimbursements and state aid, the annual debt payments (principal and interest) for which the City is held accountable; inclusive of assessments from City and School appropriations and debt exclusions (i.e., Gross Debt Service less reimbursements/aid).
-The same shall apply to the Water, Sewer and Harbormaster Enterprise Funds.

-- D. When considering the use of debt, the City shall be guided by the following: - 1.
+Credit rating agencies consider individual community needs and circumstances, including emergencies, when evaluating the fiscal health of a community. - B. The City will endeavor to manage debt so as not to exceed the following ratios, which are reflective of municipal credit standards: - 5.
+General Fund debt service/General Fund expenditures = 8% - 6.
+Enterprise Fund debt service/Enterprise Fund expenditures = 15% - C. When considering the use of debt, the City shall be guided by the following: - 1.
 Borrowing versus Cash: The City will endeavor to finance Capital Improvement Projects/Items with a total cost of less than \$50,000 through cash appropriation rather than borrowing. - 2.
 Useful Life: When borrowing, the City will ensure that the term of bonds issued will not exceed the useful life of the project. - 3.
-Capital Expenditure versus Capital Improvement Project: Capital expenditures not meeting the definition of "Capital Improvement Projects" should be financed through inclusion within operating budgets. - E. When considering debt financing strategies, the City shall be guided by the following:
+Capital Expenditure versus Capital Improvement Project: Capital expenditures not meeting the definition of "Capital Improvement Projects" should be financed through inclusion within operating budgets. - D. When considering debt financing strategies, the City shall be guided by the following: